Jabulani-N/holbertonschool-higher_level_programming/python-almost_a_circle/README.md

 there is such a thing as `assertRaises(TypeError)`

+this will be graded via `python3 -m unittest discover tests`

 ### task 1 unitteset

 * if given no argumenmt, self.id() should equal none